JaimeStill/distributed-design/notes.md

 * Gateway Example
 * Saga + EventListener Example

+## Library-based Contract Event Listeners

+Document the process of creating contract-based event listeners within a library that can be imported within separate apps.

 ## Gateway Example

 > When writing a `GatewayController`, methods should return `GatewayResult` vs. `ApiResult`.
 This will ensure that the intended value is delivered and the result can be processed by the node executing the endpoint.